ghc-proposals/ghc-proposals/proposals/0475-tuple-syntax.rst

      data Unit = ()
      data Solo a = MkSolo a    -- this is a change from today's `data Solo a = Solo a`

-     {-# DEPRECATED Solo "The Solo constructor has been renamed to MkSolo to avoid punning." #-}
-     pattern Solo :: a -> Solo a
-     pattern Solo x = MkSolo x
-     {-# COMPLETE Solo #-}

      getSolo :: Solo a -> a
      getSolo (Solo a) = a   -- as today